redFrik/udk16-Immersive_Technologies/udk170105/README.md

 * call it something (here 'vrosc'), make sure language is javascript and click 'Create and Add'
 * double click the script to open it in MonoDevelop
 * paste in the code below replacing what was there
-* in the code edit the 'Remote IP' to match your network (.255 in the end will broadcast)
+* in the code edit the 'Remote IP' to match your receiving laptop
 * select GameObject in Hierarchy window and drag the following three things onto the inspector
   * Camera (head) drag to 'Camhead'
   * Controller (left) drag to 'Ctrlleft'